 Testing, Tracing, Self-Quarantine and Isolation Policies

-The College will conduct COVID-19 testing for the Fall 2020 Semester.
+The College will conduct COVID-19 testing for the Spring 2021 Semester.
 We plan to implement Community Care Testing of all students and some employees based on a risk-based model of occupational exposure to students and other employees.
 The screening process will be conducted by authorized laboratory personnel.
 The College will also provide diagnostic COVID-19 testing at Health Services for students.
-On-site Community Care COVID-19 sampling and testing of students and employees will start in early August 2020 and continue through the end of the Fall 2020 Semester.
+On-site Community Care COVID-19 sampling and testing of students and employees will start on February 1, 2021 and continue through the end of the Spring Semester.

-Given the increased employee and student density that will occur on campus in the fall, all employees who will be working on campus are encouraged to have a COVID-19 test prior to students’ return to campus in mid-August.
-However, only employees in certain categories will be required to undergo testing twice within 14 days of students’ return to campus.
-These categories include any employee:
+All employees who will be working on campus are encouraged to have a COVID-19 test prior to students’ return to campus in early February.
+However, only employees in certain categories will be required to undergo testing.

 The College will assess the symptoms of the student population regularly and employees daily to identify emerging health concerns.
 Technology will be available to help individuals recall their previous movements to assist with contact tracing and will be used on a voluntary basis.

 Vassar College recognizes the importance of having a robust case investigation and contact tracing plan to prevent the transmission of COVID-19 on our campus and provide support to our Vassar community.
 Contact tracing prevents further transmission of disease by confidentially identifying people who have been in close contact with a person who has tested positive for COVID-19.
 Contact tracing will work in tandem with efforts to increase testing, practice effective strategies to reduce transmission, and implement isolation and self-quarantine protocols.